upperlinecode/CS-and-the-City-Curriculum/react/state-inline-events.md

 ## Launch

-You may want to launch by having students jump into the[finished example](https://three-button-state.herokuapp.com/) of the app that we can/will build as part of this lesson.
-Have students clone the [template](https://github.com/upperlinecode/three-button-react-lab) to code along.
+* You may want to launch by having students jump into the [finished example](https://three-button-state.herokuapp.com/) of the app that we can/will build as part of this lesson.
+* Have students clone the [template](https://github.com/upperlinecode/three-button-react-lab) to code along.

 So far we've seen how props can be used in React to pass data to functional components.
 Passing props enables us to design and code a component one time and then feed in property data in order to show different versions of that component.